 As we know, the ICO is an independent public body and the Department for Digital, Culture Media and Sport is the ICO’s sponsoring department within Government.
 They have never been a Limited or Partnership Company, right?
 Right!
 So why are they writing down legislation source as Companies Act 2006?
 You should not be listing.

 Moreover, in their first-ever CCTV guidance, they originally stated that you only needed to keep CCTV images for seven days or as little time as possible.
 Hello Nest doorbells, can be set as low as five days.
 Their new set of guidance goes on to say that you shouldn’t just keep the recordings for the time set by the manufacturer, so why are they now keeping their CCTV for 30 days?

 Why would you publish a retention schedule without retentions in it?
 See the last few pages.
 At what point should staff be arranging for records to be transferred to the National Archives? -We know this will be anywhere up to 20 years under the Public Records Act 1958, but you don’t have to wait up to 20 years for everything.

 - On the whole, I really like the layout.
 It’s got good column headers and a decent amount of information given.

 - That said, the header needs to be on every page so that people don’t need to flick back and forth.

-- Having the Information Asset Owner’s Job title is a good thing.
-That said, IAO’s tend to be a pretty high-level job and without further information.
-It’s difficult to know whether this has been rolled out within the ICO.
+- Having the Information Asset Owner’s job title is a good thing.
+However, IAO’s tend to be a pretty high-level job and without further information, it’s difficult to know whether this has been rolled out within the ICO.

 - Having the source of the retention is a good thing, it identifies for anyone reading ‘why’ it’s that length of time.
 Especially if it’s referring to the legislation as that helps people understand the retention.